DEAD MEN TELL NO TALES? IF ONLY…

 Well, my fears were well-founded.

-As I type these words, it’s 7:17 PM on the same day mentioned above.
+As I type these words, it’s 7:17 PM on the same day mentioned in this article's predecessor.
 It’s been around two hours since the curtain fell on the final scene of Dead Men Tell No Tales (which, for those who might be curious, takes place after the credits have rolled).
 I’m not nervous anymore, or excited.
 I am — without hyperbole — devastated, stewing in a viscous concoction of disappointment laced with frustration.

 Because Pirates of the Caribbean: Dead Men Tell No Tales is, by a considerable margin, the worst entry in the series.

 I don’t say that lightly (and am more than willing to let my opinion evolve with subsequent viewings when the film makes its way to Digital HD, etc.), but, as it stands, it’s the least the series has to offer — which is really saying something given that it’s bookended by a compelling opening and an excellent-in-concept, if not quite there in execution, ending.

 As I feared, Johnny Depp’s Jack Sparrow has devolved even further.
 Already a caricature of his former self in On Stranger Tides, he is, here, a complete and utter cartoon.
 I spent 80% of the movie wondering just who in the hell Depp was playing, because with an incredibly strange new accent and a distinct lack of appreciable wit, it certainly wasn’t Jack Sparrow.